 if you love this recipe for ham and cheese quiche, be sure to follow me on social media so you never miss a post:

+* Directions for my par-baked crust can be found here in the Coconut Cream Pie recipe directions.
 Baking times can vary greatly depending on your oven.
 I just got a new oven with a convection option and it took 45 minutes and I probably could have taken it out 5 minutes sooner.
 In my old oven, it took a full 55 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.